bleemb/vuln-ec2-demo/step1/README.md

 #### 4. Fill the bucket

-CloudFormation stack named `ec2-metadata-ssrf` deployed previously has creaated S3 Object Store bucket.
+The CloudFormation stack named ec2-metadata-ssrf we deployed previously has created an S3 Object Store bucket.
-In this step, we will disvoer the name of tis bucket, and upload the text file to the recently created bucket.
-This will serve to demonstrate web application access to potentially sensitive and confidential
+In this step, we will discover the name of this bucket, and upload the text file to the recently created bucket.
+This will serve to demonstrate web application access to potentially sensitive and confidential information.
-PII data.

 <b> Bash </b>